AmanYadav31/NLP_Project/README.md

    - You can modify the hyperparameters in the config.yaml file as needed.

 4. **To Run single stage story generation**
-   - Update src/config.yml accordingly
+   - Update src/config.yaml accordingly
    - Run *python single_stage.py* to train and validate the model.

+5. **To Run prompt to outline generation**
+   - Update src/config.yaml accordingly
+   - Run *python Prompt_to_Outline.py* to train and validate the model.

-5. **To Run double stage story generation**
+6. **To Run double stage story generation**
-   - Update src/config.yml accordingly
+   - Update src/config.yaml accordingly
    - Run *python double_stage.py* to train and validate the model.

 ### Testing the Model